kumavale/sisterm/README.md

 ## Usage
-If using WSL, execute `FOR /L %a in (1,1,9) do ( MODE COM%a /STATUS | FIND "COM" | FIND "Status" )` with cmd or check with the device manager.
+If using WSL, execute `specificCOM.bat` with cmd or check with the device manager.
 After that `chmod 666 /path/to/port`.
 ```
 Usage: sist [-l SERIAL_PORT] [-s BAUDRATE] [-r /path/to/file]